MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Teamwork processes and participation.md

 - teamwork [[processes]] and participation refer to the collective actions, behaviours, and mechanisms that enable a group of individuals to work together effectively towards a common goal
-- involves coordination, communication, and collaboration among team members
+- involves coordination, [[Communication]], and collaboration among team members
 - aims to leverage the diverse skills, experiences, and perspectives within the team to achieve better outcomes than individuals working alone

 # Key Elements of Effective Teamwork
 - clear roles and responsibilities: ensuring each team member understands their tasks and how they contribute to the team's objectives
-- open and honest communication: facilitating the exchange of ideas, [[feedback]], and concerns in a constructive manner
+- open and honest [[Communication]]: facilitating the exchange of ideas, [[feedback]], and concerns in a constructive manner
 - trust and respect: building a positive team culture where members feel valued and supported
-- flexibility and adaptability: being open to change and willing to adjust plans or roles as needed to meet the team's goals
+- [[Flexibility]] and adaptability: being open to change and willing to adjust plans or roles as needed to meet the team's goals

 # Stages of Team Development
 - teams typically go through several stages as they work together: